jonnor/ESC-CNN-microcontroller/report/report.md

 The training software has automated tests made with pytest, and uses Travis CI to execute the tests automatically for each change.

-All the code used is available at https://github.com/jonnor/ESC-CNN-microcontroller.
+All the code used is available at \url{https://github.com/jonnor/ESC-CNN-microcontroller}

-`TODO: picture of training + deployment pipelines`

 ## Models